kennyalive/Language-Arena/README.md

 DigitalWhip is a performance benchmark of _statically typed programming languages that compile to native code_.

-DigitalWhip provides only a single perspective on the subject of performance of programming languages.
+DigitalWhip provides only a single perspective on the subject of performance.
 Objects appear different in size depending on your viewpoint.

 Three guests were invited to the benchmark party: Mr. [C++](https://isocpp.org/), Mr. [D](https://dlang.org/) and Mr. [Go](https://golang.org/).
 The others were not invited because the master had a small house and also some of them were ugly.

 ![Benchmark image](https://github.com/artemalive/DigitalWhip/raw/master/whip.jpg)